KehindeAkinbowale/alx-low_level_programming/0x0A-argc_argv/README.md

-Command line arguments in C
+Prints the number of arguments